Yerur-Arshiya-Anjum/color-detection/README.md

 # color-detection

-The code uses OpenCV,Pandas and Numpy
+The code uses OpenCV,Pandas and Numpy.
-A xls file containing the data related to color name,color code and RGB values is fed to the code Detects the color in given image when double click on it
+A xls file containing the data related to color name,color code and RGB values is fed to the code.
+Detects the color in given image when double click on it.

 to execute the code:
 color_detection.py -i <image file name with extension>

 to get the name of color:
-Double click (left) on a color and you will find the color name and the RGB values of respective color
+Double click (left) on a color and you will find the color name and the RGB values of respective color.

 to quit the process:
-Press esc button
+Press esc button .
 (or)
-Ctrl+c in command prompt (if the program is run through cmd)
+Ctrl+c in command prompt (if the program is run through cmd).